if-schleife/doto2_random_me/README.md

 So if you are not happy with my decisions about which hero is playing which position, you can easily change all of the parameters in the bool filter[][].

+PURE RANDOM: just press 2 at the first question.

 Disclamer#2, Iam not the owner of the hero names, Copyright by Valve.